FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

    1. An attacker might gain access to our database and inject defaced imagegs into our SVG and WOFF/WOFF2 files resulting in defacement.
    1. An attacker might execute a man-in-the-middle attack to maliciously modify our SVG and WOFF/WOFF2 files resulting in defacement.
    1. An attacker might execute a denial of service attack against our infrastructure resulting in poor performance on pages using Font Awesome icons.

+#### Discussion of Privacy Risks Associated with Font Awesome

+Font Awesome collects a minimal amount of personal information/data.
+Detailed information about what we collect is available in our privacy policy.
+In general, Font Awesome collects very little information about our clients and their users, only enough to provide our service and make sure it isn't being over taxed.
+Unlike free services that use your data as a source of revenue, Font Awesome's only source of revenue is our clients.
+In general the overall privacy risk is no higher with Font Awesome than any other publicly available website.
+We maintain some logs for troubleshooting purposes and we have our own internal analytics.
+Theoretically, an attacker could gain access to that information and determine that certain IP addresses had connected to sites that use Font Awesome.
+It is our opinion, however, exposure of this data is only marginally more likely than it would be by simply connecting to the site via the Internet.

+#### A Quick and Easy Way to Bypass Most Security Concerns When Using Font Awesome

+One of the main benefits of using Font Awesome is that we leverage a CDN to quickly deliver icons to your site, offloading that work from your servers.
+However, this is the main interaction where there is any risk.
+When you setup our Kits and your solution directs clients to our CDN to we have to exchange some data.
+In this way, it is possible for us to learn potentially private data/information (as defined in things like the GDPR) about you and your users.

+You can completely bypass this risk by hosting Font Awesome assets yourself.
+While you would be losing the benefit of our CDN you would have effective control of the assets and no way for Font Awesome to gain any additional information about you or your clients.
+The assets would be resident on your servers and you could scan them for security vulnerabilities, etc., in accordance with your own best security practices.

+The specific instructions to self-host are here: [https://fontawesome.com/docs/web/setup/host-yourself/webfonts](https://fontawesome.com/docs/web/setup/host-yourself/webfonts) or here [https://fontawesome.com/docs/web/setup/host-yourself/svg-js](https://fontawesome.com/docs/web/setup/host-yourself/svg-jsv).

 ## Common Security Questions and Answers